Nafeel-AC/VocalSaaS/readme.md

 ---

-✅ Now this README is fully Firebase-ready.
+✅ Now this README is aligned to a **Next.js frontend + FastAPI backend** architecture with Firebase as an optional data layer.

-Do you want me to also **draft the Firestore & Storage security rules** for journaling + audio (so users only access their own data)?
+Do you want me to also **draft the FastAPI routes and stub the Next.js pages**, and/or the **Firestore & Storage security rules** so users only access their own data?